The Major Periods of Western Art

 Pop Art is an art movement that emerged in the United States and the United Kingdom in the 1950s and 1960s.

-To discover more about Pop Art you can read our blog What Is Pop Art In Simple Terms? by clicking here.
+To discover more about Pop Art, you can read our blog What Is Pop Art In Simple Terms? by clicking here.

 Arte Povera Art Movement

 The words Arte Povera mean “poor art.’
 This was about the artists using a wide range of materials besides traditional painting methods with oils on canvas.
-The art movement was considered a radical movement as artists explored unconventional processes and non-traditional ways to use everyday materials.
+The art movement was considered radical as artists explored unconventional processes and non-traditional ways to use everyday materials.
 The artist would use everyday objects such as soil, rags, and twigs, considered throw-away items.

-Minimalism Art Movement
+Minimalist Art Movement

 Conceptual Art (Conceptualism) Art Movement